Most Terrier breeds have been bred for centuries across England and Scotland.

 Wheaton Terrier Poodle mixes or “Whoodles” are a medium size breed that are often confused with a very large teddy bear.

-Fun and fluffy, Whoodles are an excellent match for most households, from singles to large families.
+Fun and fluffy, Whoodles are an excellent match for most households and are a recommended terrier mix to singles and large families as well.
+There are better-suited terrier mix dogs.

 While they are good with other people, they are not so great with other pets.